grezniczek/redcap-barcodes/README.md

 ## Configuration

 - There are no module-specific system or project configuration options.
-- All action is controlled by the .... action tags ;)
+- All action is controlled by ... the action tag ;)

 ## Use case